Product Marketing and Launch Glossary

 The point in time a product is announced to the public.

 Typically defines a testing phase for a product where the product is stable enough to share with a limited audience.
-Beta can also be used to validate Positioning, Unique Value Proposition, and stress test operations.
+Beta can also be used to validate Positioning, Unique Value Propositions, and stress-test operations.

 A fictional representation of the people who are involved in a decision to buy a product or service.
 The Buyer Persona is developed from factual information about people through interviews and observation.

-The steps buyers take to purchase a product or service.
+The typical steps buyers (see Buyer Persona) take to purchase a product or service is a BUyer's Journey.
 It is much more detailed than a sales process and more expressive of what buyers actually do.
-Also referred to as the Buying Process.
+It can also be referred to as the Buying Process.

 A summary of all potential competitors (rivals) capable of solving a similar set of customer problems.
 Used to identify threats and market entry points, develop value propositions, and position a product offering.